Public Transport in Melbourne

 Trams

-Trams are free within the centre of the city.
-To see which parts of the city the Free Tram Zone covers, check out Public Transport Victoria’s handy map.
+Even better, trams are free across most of Melbourne’s CBD!
+To see which parts of the city the Free Tram Zone covers, check out Transport Victoria’s handy map.

 Buses